awsdocs/amazon-ecs-developer-guide/doc_source/container-instance-eni.md

   Write-ECSAccountSettingDefault -Name awsvpcTrunking -Value enabled -Region us-east-1 -Force
   ```

-**To opt in an IAM user or container instance IAM role to the increased ENI limits as the root user using the command line**
+**To opt in an or container instance IAM role to the increased ENI limits as the root user using the command line**

-The root user on an account can use one of the following commands and specify the ARN of the principal IAM user or container instance IAM role in the request to modify the account settings\.
+The root user on an account can use one of the following commands and specify the ARN of the principal or container instance IAM role in the request to modify the account settings\.
 + [put\-account\-setting](https://docs.aws.amazon.com/cli/latest/reference/ecs/put-account-setting.html) \(AWS CLI\)

   The following example is for modifying the account setting of a specific IAM user: